Grace Park was a telegenic, elegant golfer on the LPGA Tour who had several outstanding seasons before back problems derailed her career.

 And her power was already earning her notice.
 At age 17, still in high school, Park was invited to take on Laura Davies in a long-drive competition (Davies won, but not by much).

 Park attended Arizona State University and was named Player of the Year and All-American her freshman year of 1998.
-That season she won the U.S. Women's Amateur plus the other two "amateur majors" of women's golf in the U.S., the first golfer to win all three since Patty Berg in 1938.
+That season she won the U.S. Women's Amateur plus two other big amateur events, the Trans-Amateur Championship and the Western Amateur Championship.
+She was the first golfer to win all three in the same year since Patty Berg in 1938.

 By the middle of 1999, Park had amassed 55 tournament wins in junior, collegiate and amateur competitions.
 Then she finished eighth as an amateur at the 1999 U.S. Women's Open and decided it was time to turn pro.